Author: Inge Patsch

 Integrating Doughnut Thinking into Sport, Culture, and Event Management

 As part of my university teaching, I developed a custom adaptation of the Doughnut Economics model for the fields of sport, culture, and event management.
-The adapted doughnut links common sectoral activities (e.g., tourism, large events, funding structures, community programs) with social outcomes and ecological constraints.
+The adapted doughnut links common sectoral activities (e.g., food & catering, media & communication, transportation, water management) with social outcomes and ecological constraints.

 Custom Doughnut Economics worksheet linking sport, culture, and event management activities with planetary boundaries and sustainability goals.